Pricter/Aether/README.md

 ## Run
 To build the kernel use make in the kernel folder.<br>
 Using make in the project root folder will automatically also make a bootable iso.
+If the kernel does not compile using clang, dont be surprised.
+I develop using gcc but update to fix errors of clang after some major change

 ### Requirements
 The kernel requires:<br>